quyuyi/CS6220-ObjDetection/README.md

 # Object detection on the edge
 *CS6220 Big Data Systems and Analytics Final Project, Gatech*

 The project focuses on speeding up objection detection and improving accuracy through frame-skipping strategies and ensemble methods.
 An interactive webpage is built for visualize the results in realtime.
 The code is deployed to an edge device called Jetson Nano for testing.
+We constructed a new test dataset [here](https://drive.google.com/drive/folders/1h-TueDG_UWBQgoRhhbBoqFT5XFsb4Ti7?usp=sharing).
+Check out our demo video [here](https://drive.google.com/file/d/1l6e0qfJ5t5B4aDBSjUOChh4bPue4dWJC/view?usp=sharing).

 ## Structure
 ![structure](structure.png)